NaMLiM/facebook-friend-network/README.md

 ```env
 FRIENDS_LIST="https://www.facebook.com/yourUsername/friends"
 ```
-3. Run `python facebook.py`.
+3. Run facebook.py.
 4. Log in to Facebook in the pop up window, then go back to the terminal and press enter.

-### Constructing Graph
+### Constructing Graph Using Gephi
 1. Once it has finished, open Gephi and click `new project`.
 2. Go to `Data Laboratory`, then `edges`.
 Now, `import spreadsheet`.
 Select `facebook.csv`.
 3. Go to `Overview`.
-Choose the `Force Atlas` layout and press play.
+Choose the layout and press play.
 4. Just kinda play around with Gephi until you get something you like :) you can even colour nodes.

 ### Saving Graph
 1. Go to `preview` to make sure you like how it looks.
 2. `File > Export >` whatever filetype you want.
 3. Finally you can go to an image editor to draw labels and stuff.

-## Requirements:
-- Chrome browser
-- Selenium: `pip install Selenium`
-- TQDM: `pip install tqdm`
-- DotEnv: `pip install python-dotenv`
-- Gephi, unless you have some other plan for drawing your graph

 ## More info:
 Currently does not detect facebook friends who do not have usernames.